terascope/teraslice/docs/packages/data-mate/overview.md

 ### map

-`map(input, context, args) - This function is used to map an array of values with any FieldTransform method`
+map(input, context?, args) - This function is used to map an array of values with any FieldTransform method

-`args: { fn: String, options: Any }`
+args: { fn: String, options: Any }

-`returns null if input is null/undefined`
+returns null if input is null/undefined

-`fn must be a function name from FieldTransform` `options are any additional parameters neccesary for the fn being envoked`
+fn must be a function name from FieldTransform options are any additional parameters neccesary for the fn being envoked

 ```javascript
  const array = ['hello', 'world', 'goodbye'];